yangji721/sinn_toolkit/README.md

 ## License

 This project integrates code from several upstream repositories.
 Each module retains its original license.
 The repository's top-level code is provided under the Apache-2.0 license.
 When reusing code from papers, please adhere to their respective license and citation guidelines.

----

-This version cleans up the content for better readability and organization, while emphasizing the core details.
-Let me know if you need further adjustments!